Claazar/AnalogeUhr/readme.md

 - It waits for confirmation from the atomic clock in Bern that the minute is over.
 - Once the second hand starts moving again, the minute and hour hands "snap" into place with a slight **wiggle**.

-Unfortunatally, I have not been able to recreate the Wiggle animation but will add it in the future.

 ### How to Use